ucdart/ucdart.github.io/people/openings.md

 ### For UC Davis Master Students Seeking a Project

 We welcome master students who want to either experience graduate research or gain practical electronics skills for better preparation of a future job.
 Since most of the projects in our group relate to building actual hardware, which generally requires a longer time for the student to acquire the necessary skills and produce results, we take only **Plan 1** students who can start working on their research project from either the Fall or the Winter quarter of the first year.

-We treat Plan 1 master student similarly as PhD students, expecting critical thinking and strong work ethics.
-Accordingly, we provide similar support to Plan 1 students in terms of office space, computation resources, tape-out/prototyping opportunities, etc, with the exception of financial support.

 Students who are interested in Plan 2 should enroll in the **EEC290P** capstone project course.

 In particular, we are looking for students interested in one or more of the following topics: